JohnPaquete/deck-wolf/README.md

 ## References

-- All card data is gathered from the Scryfall api.
+- All card data is gathered from the Scryfall API.
 Scryfall can be found at [scryfall.com](https://scryfall.com/)
 - All artwork and information shown about the cards are copyright Wizards of the Coast, LLC
 - Bootstrap dark theme is sourced from [ForEvolve](https://github.com/ForEvolve/bootstrap-dark/)
 - Magic: the Gathering mana symbol font is sourced from [Andrew Gioia](https://github.com/andrewgioia/mana)